jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 Well, I had the good fortune to stumble across _[Crafting Interpreters](https://craftinginterpreters.com/)_ by Bob Nystrom, pedagogical genius and S-rank [twitter follow](https://x.com/munificentbob?lang=en), which is a brilliant introduction to the world of grammars, parsers and interpreters.[^1] It gave me a good enough understanding of the moving parts to hack out something that worked.

-## A query language like grammar used to make
+## A query language just like grammar used to make

 Why do we need something new?
 Surely something like [Lucene syntax](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) will do for our purposes?